RunwuXu/GEOG5990M/README.md

 # GEOG5990MProject Title: Deprivation and Residential Mobility in Lincolnshire
+(This is a brief introduction, as most of the analysis is implemented in ipynb)
 ## Overview

 This project investigates the relationship between deprivation (measured by IMD Score) and residential mobility across Lincolnshire using open spatial data.